AMStephens/Udacity-Pipeline-Project/README.md

 ## Enhancements

-Regarding the AI itself, this could be editted to allow the user to enter more parameters, to get a more custom prediction.
+Regarding the AI itself, this could be edited to allow the user to enter more parameters, to get a more custom prediction.
 Also, the website for the app could be improved to be more functional.

 ## Demo